Spinors with torsion and matter$-$antimatter asymmetry

-where ${\bm\sigma}$ is the vector formed from the Pauli matrices and the square matrix in the above equation is the spinor representation of the boost from rest to velocity ${\bf v}={\bf p}/E$ \cite{Lord,Niko,qft}.
-The energy and momentum of the particle are related to one another by
+where the square matrix is the spinor representation of the boost from rest to the velocity ${\bf v}={\bf p}c^2/E$ \cite{FranciscoNiko,QM} and $\xi$ and $\eta$ are two-dimensional (up and down) spinors describing positive (particle) and negative (antiparticle) energy states.